shahidirfan100/Instagram-Video-Downloader/README.md

 - Verify Apify platform status

 **❌ "Private content" error**
-- Provide valid Instagram cookies
+- Provide valid Instagram cookies in JSON format
 - Ensure you have access to the content
-- Check account permissions
+- Check account permissions and content visibility

 **❌ "Rate limit exceeded" error**
+- Instagram has detected automated access
+- Provide cookies to appear more legitimate
 - Reduce concurrent downloads
 - Add delays between requests
+- Consider using residential proxies

+**❌ "Authentication failed" error**
+- Cookies may be expired or invalid
-- Upgrade your Apify plan
+- Re-export fresh cookies from your browser
+- Ensure you're logged into the correct Instagram account
+- Check that all required cookies are provided

 ### Error Response Format